-[Warning: This story contains spoilers from the "Say Hello to My Little Friend" episode of Scandal.]
+[Warning: This story contains spoilers from the season three finale, "The Price of Free and Fair Election," of ABC's Scandal.]